huaminghuangtw/Evergreen-Notes/Permanent-Notes/Journey over destination.md

 Focus on the [happiness](happiness.md) of pursuit, not the pursuit of happiness.

 * Becoming is better than being.
-* Having things isn't fun.
+* Having things isn’t fun.
 Getting things is fun.
 * The pleasure of anticipation is often greater than the pleasure of acquisition.

 ---